 Infections and epidemics

-Common problems at this time included smallpox, leprosy, and the Black Death, which continued to reappear from time to time.
+Common problems at this time included smallpox, Hansen’s disease (leprosy), and the Black Death, which continued to reappear from time to time.
 In 1665–1666, the Black Death killed 20 percent of the population of London.

 While the Black Death came from Asia, people traveling from Europe to other parts of the world also exported some deadly pathogens.